Mumbai: Animal trust alleges Byculla zoo involved in illegal animal trading

-According to the charitable trust, there have been no records of birds breeding in the zoo in the last 16 years; has also cited discrepancies in the zoo’s inventory report submitted to the Central Zoo Authority
+According to the charitable trust, there have been no records of birds breeding in zoo in last 16 years; has also cited discrepancies in zoo’s inventory report submitted to Central Zoo Authority

 A Navi Mumbai-based charitable trust for animals has alleged that the authorities at Byculla zoo, Jijamata Udyaan, are involved in illegal trading of birds and reptiles.
 Based on the inventory report submitted to the Central Zoo Authority (CZA) by the zoo, Myvets Charitable Trust has highlighted that while the breeding of birds has been going on at farmhouses of private parties, there have been no records of breeding in the zoo for the last 16 years.

 “After an extensive investigation, we have been able to collect documentary evidence that points towards the possibility that the zoo is trading animals, birds and reptiles through direct selling and exchange of captive wildlife, to private parties.
 Not only this, they also seem to be manipulating the inventory of animals and stock registration data,” said Dr Madhurita Gupta, founder of Myvets Charitable Trust.